atao2004/TowerDefense/README.md

 ## M4 Features:

 ### Basic Improvement
-* Added 1 new enemy type:The Orc Knights with a new charging attack pattern
+* Added 1 new enemy type: The Orc Knight (Rider) with a new charging attack pattern
-* Added 6 new tower types:
+* Added 6 new tower (plant) types:
-  * Two towers that can fire projectiles with different speed and damage
+  * Two towers that can fire projectiles with different range and rate of fire
   * One tower that can heal the player within its range
   * One tower that damages enemies within its range
   * One tower that slows enemy movement speed within its range